Desiwah/RScanPlus/README.md

 ⚡ **Instant Info Lookup** Employees can perform rapid price and product info checks on retailer websites using a built-in browser wrapper, bypassing the need for dedicated company hardware.

 📋 **Inventory & List Management** Create, name, and manage personal lists.
-Scan barcodes, use OCR for printed codes, or select text directly from the browser to add items with specific quantities—perfect for inventory prep or shopping lists.
+Scan barcodes, use OCR for printed codes, or manually select existing codes from the browser to save them with specific quantities.

 🔊 **Quick Scan Mode** Maximize efficiency with physical keybindings.
 Use your device's **Volume Buttons** to trigger the scanner or identify text without touching the screen.